-If you need lead contamination sampling or decontamination assistance at an indoor firing/shooting range as discussed in this article, call us at 1-800-344-4414 or email us at email@example.com for details and a free estimate.
+If you need lead testing at an indoor firing/shooting range or other services related to lead at gun ranges as discussed in this article, call us at 1-800-344-4414 or email us at firstname.lastname@example.org for details and a free estimate.

 It is estimated that there are 16,000 to 18,000 indoor firing/shooting ranges in the United States.
 Each of these indoor gun ranges presents the possibility of lead exposure not just to the firearms users but many others who may utilize the building where the range is located.